THE NEW COVENANT BELIEVERS (Part 1)

 He further explains, “When God speaks of a new [covenant or agreement], He makes the first one obsolete (out of use).
 And what is obsolete (out of use and annulled because of age) is ripe for disappearance and to be dispensed with altogether.”
 (Heb.
 8:13 AMP).

-In spite of the clear presentation and ample explanation in the Bible of the truth that God has made the first or the old covenant obsolete, yet many believers today are still serving God according to the old written code (the Mosaic Law), thereby missing out on the amazing benefits and blessings of the New Covenant in the blood of Jesus Christ.
+Despite the clear presentation and ample explanation in the Bible of the truth that God has made the first or the old covenant obsolete, yet many believers today are still striving to serve God according to the old written code (the Mosaic Law), thereby missing out on the amazing benefits and blessings of the New Covenant in the blood of Jesus Christ.

 6 But now He has obtained a more excellent ministry, inasmuch as He is also Mediator of a better covenant, which was established on better promises.